 In colorectal cancer (CRC), Temab-A in combination with bevacizumab (Bev) showed an objective response rate (ORR) of 26.7 per cent among patients who had received three or more prior lines of therapy (NCT05029882), compared with 0 per cent for the standard of care (trifluridine/tipiracil plus Bev).
 Grade ≥3 treatment-emergent adverse events (TEAEs) occurred in 67 per cent of patients receiving Temab-A plus Bev and 65 per cent in the control arm.

-“Temab-A continues to show meaningful clinical activity across a broad range of solid tumors, including in patients with MET amplification and elevated c-Met expression,” said Vivek Subbiah, M.D., Chief, Early-Phase Drug Development, Sarah Cannon Research Institute, and investigator for the Temab-A studies.
-“These results reinforce Temab-A’s potential as a promising treatment option for multiple solid tumor types and support continued clinical investigation.”
+"Temab-A continues to show meaningful clinical activity across an expanding range of solid tumors and patient populations, including patients with MET-amplification and increased c-Met expression as we have seen in previously presented data," said Vivek Subbiah, M.D., Chief, Early-Phase Drug Development, Sarah Cannon Research Institute and Temab-A investigator.
+"These data reinforce Temab-A's potential in multiple solid tumors and thereby warrant its further clinical investigation."